It’s a Long Way to Oshakati

 Kruger National Park in South Africa

-The Kalahari – Gemsbok Park in SA and Makgadikgadi Pans Botswana
+The Kalahari – Kalahari-Gemsbok Park in South Africa and the Kalahari in Botswana

 Kayak Kalahari Ngami (28 small)